iampaavan/Python_GUI_Simple_Calculator_TKInter/README.md

 Steps:
 1) Run the Simple_Calculator.py file.
-2) Enter the numbers in the GUI to be calcuated.
-Result displayed on the GUI and the console.
+2) Enter the numbers in the GUI to be calculated.
+Result would be displayed on GUI and the console.